 What Are The Effects Of Folic Acid Deficiency During Pregnancy?

 Deficiency of folic acid will lead to pregnancy anemia with symptoms such as decreased appetite, pale skin, lack of energy, diarrhea, headache, and irritability (8).
-In the case of a moderate deficiency, you may not experience any symptoms but will lack the necessary amount of folate needed for baby’s embryonic development.
+In the case of a moderate deficiency, you may not experience any symptoms but will lack the necessary amount of folate needed for the baby’s embryonic development.

 Folic Acid Food Sources